Nevada Guard pushes forward with development of Purple Resolve resiliency training

 |0

-This work, Nevada Guard pushes forward with development of Purple Resolve resiliency training, by SSG Walter Lowell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nevada Guard pushes forward with development of Purple Resolve resiliency training, by 1st Lt.
+Emerson Marcus, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT